-Since we first met Leah Messer nearly a decade ago, the Teen Mom 2 star has taken us along for the emotional and inspiring journey of her daughter Aliannah’s battle with muscular dystrophy.
-In the early days of Teen Mom 2, Leah, her ex Corey Simms, and fans alike were thrilled to learn that she finally had a diagnosis — Titin’s muscular dystrophy, a rare form of the disease that hadn’t ever been seen in children — but worried about what that meant for her future.
-Keep reading to find out more about the disease.
+Since we first met Leah Messer nearly a decade ago, the Teen Mom 2 star has taken us along for the emotional and inspiring journey of her daughter Aliannah's battle with muscular dystrophy.
+In the early days of the show, Leah, her ex Corey Simms, and fans alike were thrilled to learn that she finally had a diagnosis — Titin's muscular dystrophy, a rare form of the disease that hadn't ever been seen in children — but worried about what that meant for her future.
+Now, an expert — who has never treated Ali — is weighing in on her condition.

 What's the average life expectancy for someone with muscular dystrophy?